22. After Adam had been driven out of the garden, he began to till the

 A. By the chronology obtained through the revelations of God.

-Q. How would you divide that chronology in order to convey it to the understanding clearly?
+Q. How would you divide that chronology in order to convey it to the

 Q. How many noted righteous men lived from Adam to Noah?